 If you match two different people on the same, large (7cM+) chromosome segment, those two people are related to you, but they may not share a common ancestor or be related to each other.
 You must always do a One-to-one compare between your matches to make sure they also match each other on the same segment(s).

-A half match indicates that an SNP of one of your chromosomes matches the corresponding SNP in one (or the other) of someone else's chromosomes.
+A half match indicates that an SNP of one of your chromosome pairs matches the corresponding SNP in one (or the other) of someone else's chromosome pairs.
 Half matches are depicted in yellow in the chromosome graphic bar.

-When the SPNs for both of your chromosomes are identical to someone else's, this is called a full match.
+When the SPNs for both of your chromosome pairs are identical to both pairs from someone else, this is called a full match.
 Full matches display in green in the chromosome graphic bar.
 Full matches on large segments are not common - typically only in twins and full siblings, or when someone's parents are related (as is common in endogamous cultures or regions).
-The green lines in the graphic below indicate SNPs that match on both chromosomes simply by chance (IBS).
+The small green lines in the graphic below indicate SNPs that match on both chromosomes simply by chance (IBS).

 The graphic above shows the Chromosome 3 segment overlaps between me and 3 separate matches.
 At first glance, you might assume that all three of them are related - they each share notable overlaps in the same areas of my Chromosome 3.
 All four of us must have received the matching segments from a common ancestor, right?
 WRONG!